gudeg-united/mishapp-ds/README.rst

 ``date_time``
     Date and time (in UTC) when the disaster took place

-Each datum is published to a Redis channel called ``mishapp-disaster``, so any script which listens to this channel will be able to read the datum.
+Each datum is published to a Redis channel called ``mishapp-datasource``, so any script which listens to this channel will be able to read the datum.
 Please note, the uniqueness of datum should be handled by consumer script.